xmyLydia/java-practice/README.md

 108. Parameterized test for multiple test cases.
 109. Java network. java.net package(low level and high level API), intranet, Ipv4 and Ipv 6, TCP/IP, Socket.
 110. Client and server app by using socket.
 Server handles multiple clients by threads.
+111. Using timeout to block client gets blocked.